Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 â„šī¸

 The positive feedback from the Add LwM2M device dialog indicates that the creation of the new device has been successfully initiated.
-The creation of the device object itself is performed asynchronously by the D2C system in the background, as various distributed operations need to be executed on different backend systems depending on the IoT protocol.
+The creation of the device object itself is performed asynchronously by the Device to Cloud system in the background, as various distributed operations need to be executed on different backend systems depending on the IoT protocol.

-Once you have closed the confirmation window, you can change to the Devices tab in the home screen of D2C web application, and see your newly created LwM2M device (see figure below).
+Once you have closed the confirmation window, you can change to the Devices tab in the home screen of Device to Cloud web application, and see your newly created LwM2M device (see figure below).

 Devices tab with list of devices